benmneb/vomad.life/content/chiang-mai-food.md

 Kad Suan Kaew is a massive shopping center on Huay Kaew Rd, just to the west of the north side of the old city.
 You will nearly always go past it when heading to Nimman Rd from the old town.

-<prominent-img src="chiang-mai-food/kadsuan-central" caption="Kad Suan Kaew shopping complex from across the main road that also borders the north side of the Old Town."></prominent-img>
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/kadsuan-central" caption="Kad Suan Kaew shopping complex from across the main road that also borders the north side of the Old Town."></prominent-img>

 Hish ate here more than anywhere else.
 We lived about a three-minute walk from this 10 story shopping centre, it's appropriately sized food courts and it's accompanying big supermarket.
 For the three months we stayed there, Hish must have been their most loyal customer.
 Which really says something when you realise the food court he frequented (there's 3) only sell one vegan main-meal and one vegan side.

 He favourited the smaller of the food courts right outside of Tops Supermarket, at the biggest stall, named **Mama's Kitchen**.
 The vegan main meal they serve is the Veg Biryani.
 Essentially a plate of steamed white rice with potatoes, onions, chillis and some chopped vegetables with a side of garden salad, as you see pictured below.
 The empty sauce container you see there Hish has described as "super spicy biryani sauce with real chillis and possibly vinegar".
 Despite Hish having this exact meal at least 45 times the specific type of sauce in this authentic Thai-style Indian meal still remains a mystery.

-<prominent-img src="chiang-mai-food/kadsuan-briyani" caption="The famous Kad Suan Kaew Foodcourt Mama's Kitchen Veg Biryani."></prominent-img>
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/kadsuan-briyani" caption="The famous Kad Suan Kaew Foodcourt Mama's Kitchen Veg Biryani."></prominent-img>

 The vegan side was a freshly-made-in-front-of-your-eyes garlic naan-bread.
 You order it, then you see them make the dough, then you see them put in the garlic, the oil, and then fry it.
 Then you eat it.
 I had three of these in a row once because they're so good and fresh.
 They also sell smoothies and samosas, but we don't recommend either of these, as we found them to be too flavourless (smoothies) and way too oily (samosas).